Yabu Meizan: Biography

-Meizan actively marketed his work internationally as well as domestically, taking an active role in organising the presentation of Japanese wares at world's fairs.
+Meizan was head of the Osaka Art Society.
+He actively marketed his work internationally as well as domestically, taking an active role in organising the presentation of Japanese wares at world's fairs.
 This led to acclaim as well as sales.
 His success inspired another workshop to use his name and imitate his style, without matching his subtlety or detail.
 His career declined during World War I as the war and economic turmoil made it difficult to run an export business.
 Japanese art was also falling out of favour with American and European buyers, who gradually turned to China.
+Yabu Meizan's workshop finally closed in 1926.
+A dedicated Christian, he became a warden of the Naniwa Church in that year.
+Yabu Tsuneo, Meizan's adopted son, took over the workshop after his father's retirement and started to use the "Meizan" signature on his own works.
+In 1929 and 1932, private exhibitions were put on for the emperor when he visited Osaka; Meizan contributed several of his works.
+Meizan died on May 2, 1934.